Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 Jolly Phonics Lessons

-Best for: Children whose kindergarten uses the Jolly Phonics programme
+Who it's for: Kids whose preschool uses the Jolly Phonics programme

 Price: Free (limited) | Full unlock ~$6.99